-For IC sub-groups, the IC should endeavour to select replacement IC leads in time to allow for overlap at one meeting with the outgoing IC lead.
+For IC Sub-groups, the IC should endeavour to select replacement IC leads in time to allow for overlap at one meeting with the outgoing IC lead.

 2.7.2.
-Roles, responsibilities, duties and tasks of the IC lead
+Roles, responsibilities, duties and tasks of the IC lead(s)

 The role of the IC lead is to oversee an IC Sub-groups and lead the development of the associated draft implementation resource(s), from the moment the IC lead is assigned to the development of the implementation resource.
 The IC lead is the IC representative and has the responsibility to liaise between the IC Sub-group and the IC.
-The functions of an IC lead vary according to the nature and complexity of the IC Sub-group or draft implementation resource.
-The IC lead and IC should assist the Secretariat to ensure that the IC Sub-group follows the guide and training material development process.
+The functions of an IC lead vary according to the nature and complexity of the IC Sub-group or team tasks.
+The IC lead and IC should assist the Secretariat to ensure that the IC Sub-group and team follows the relevant procedures.

-The IC lead is expected to attend the IC Sub-group meeting when the IC activity is first discussed.
-The IC lead is invited to meetings where the IC activity, draft outline of the implementation resources or draft implementation resource will be discussed (i.e. IC, IC Sub-group and CPM meetings).
+The IC lead is expected to attend the IC Sub-group meeting when the IC Sub-group activity is first discussed.
+The IC lead is invited to meetings where the IC activity, draft outline of the implementation resources or draft implementation resource will be discussed (i.e. IC, IC Subgroup and CPM meetings).
 If attending the meeting is not possible, the IC lead should consider attending virtually or request the assistant lead attend in his or her place.